 My MRI reports are,

 1. Disc desiccatory changes are noted at CV2-CV3 and CV3-CV4 levels.

-2. Circumferential disc bulges are noted at CV3-CV4, CV4-CV5 and CV5-CV6 levels causing compression of the thecal sac, narrowing of bilateral lateral recesses and compression of bilateral exiting nerve roots.
+2. Circumferential disc bulges are noted at CV3-CV4, CV4-CV5, and CV5-CV6 levels causing compression of the thecal sac, narrowing of bilateral lateral recesses, and compression of bilateral exiting nerve roots.

 3. Circumferential disc bulges are noted at LV4-LV5 and LV5-SV1 levels causing indentation of thecal sac without significant nerve root compression.

-The problems you are facing are due to excessive strain on back and neck muscles.
-As you said, the reason is the prolonged standing, bad posture of the back and neck.
+The problems you are facing are due to excessive strain on your back and neck muscles.
+As you said, the reason is prolonged standing, bad posture of the back and neck.
 All I can advise, irrespective of what the MRI says is,

 2. Avoid pillows.

 3. Never sleep in a sitting position with your head stooping forward.
 Avoid neck cracking.